 Bragg served in the Seminole War and distinguished himself during the Mexican-American War.
 He resigned from the army in 1856 and was overseeing his Louisiana plantation when the Civil War began.
 In 1861, he was appointed and confirmed a brigadier general in the Provisional Army of the Confederate States and was placed in command of the defenses along the Gulf Coast.

-He was promoted to major general in September, 1861 and assisted General Albert S. Johnston at the Battle of Shiloh, Tennessee in April, 1862.
+He was promoted to major general in September 1861 and assisted General Albert S. Johnston at the Battle of Shiloh, Tennessee, in April 1862.
 Soon after the battle, he was elevated to the rank of general and, in June, replaced General P.G.T.
 Beauregard as commander of the Army of Mississippi, later renamed the Army of Tennessee.
-He led this army into Kentucky, where he met defeat at the Battle of Perryville in October, 1862.
-His next major battle was fought against Major General William S. Rosecrans along the banks of Stones River, Tennessee from December 31, 1862 to January 2, 1863.
+He led this army into Kentucky, where he met defeat at the Battle of Perryville in October 1862.
+His next major battle was fought against Major General William S. Rosecrans along the banks of Stones River, Tennessee, from December 31, 1862, to January 2, 1863.

-Bragg’s legacy is not generally positive as he has been described as a “bumbler” with shortcomings including unimaginative tactics, mostly his reliance on frontal assault; and lack of post-battle follow-up that turned tactical victories or draws into strategic disappointments.
+Bragg’s legacy is not generally positive as he has been described as a “bumbler” with shortcomings including unimaginative tactics, mostly his reliance on frontal assault, and lack of post-battle follow-up that turned tactical victories or draws into strategic disappointments.

-His sour disposition, penchant to blame others for defeat, and poor interpersonal skills undoubtedly caused him to be criticized more directly than many of his unsuccessful contemporaries.
+His sour disposition, a penchant to blame others for defeat, and poor interpersonal skills undoubtedly caused him to be criticized more directly than many of his unsuccessful contemporaries.
 Even some of his staunchest supporters admonished him for his quick temper, general irritability, and tendency to criticize innocent men with barbs thrown during his frequent fits of anger.